FMMT666/launchpad.py/README.md

     Only the Pro, X and (future) Mk3-Pro support pressure events.
     They can be enables by passing "returnPressure=True" to the method call.
+    Notice that the Pro and X behave differently:

+    Pro:
-    The pressure events are returned with a fake <button> number of "255" and are returned as [ 255, <value>].
+      There is only one pressure value for all buttons together.
+If multiple buttons are pressed, the biggest value is returned.
+There is no possibility to determine which button caused it.
+To distinguish the pressure events from button events, a fake <button> number of "255" is returned in the list: [ 255, <value>].

+    X:
+      The X supports multiple pressure values.
+For a distinction between button events and pressure events, "255" is added to the button number:
+       [ 255 + <button>, <True/False> ]

       PARAMS:
       RETURN: [ ]                    An empty list if no event occured, otherwise...
               [ <button>, <value> ]            ... a list with two fields:
-              <button> is the button number, the second field, <value> determines
+                <button> is the button number (0..127), the second field, <value> determines
                 the intensity (0..127) with which the button was pressed.
                 0 means that the button was released.
-              [ 255, <value> ]        ... a list of pressure events with two fields:
+              [ 255, <value> ]                 ...
+PRO: a list of pressure events with two fields:
-              "255" as an indicator for a pressure event, andld, <value> determines the intensity (0..127) of the pressure.
+                "255" as an indicator for a pressure event and <value> for the the intensity of the pressure (0..127).
+              [ 255 + <button>, <value> ]      ...
+LPX: a list of pressure events with two fields:
+                "255" + the button numbericator for a pressure event and <value> for the intensity of the pressure (0..127).

 ### ButtonStateXY( [mode] )